105 kilometres from the Calgary Tower | West on Hwy 1

 1988 Olympic Way, 403-678-2400, canmorenordiccentre.ca

 You won’t be bored if you visit this 77,000-square-foot recreation facility.
-Normally, you can come here and go indoor rock climbing, visit the aquatic centre or get a workout done in the fitness centre (note that the aquatics centre is currently closed until August).
+You can come here and go indoor rock climbing, visit the aquatic centre or get a workout done in the fitness centre.
 The Canmore Art Guild also has a gallery that operates out of this space.

 700 Railway Ave., 403-678-8920, canmore.ca